alextgu/project-a-week-challenge/week1/README.md

 - Each player starts with **one Fake Hit Chip**.
 - Using it:
   - The dealer gives **one card that cannot contribute** to the hand (no Blackjack or Poker value).
-  - The player sees the card, giving them potential information, while others see that a “hit” occurred.
+  - The player sees the card, giving them potential information, while others see that a "hit" occurred.
 - **Usage Limits:**
   - Once per betting round.
   - Discarded after the hand ends if used.